Mill Warlock by SjoesiePosted by Hearthstone 11 September 2017 in

 This is also a card on the verge of being an auto-include, but can be replaced if you decide to build your deck differently (for example with 2 Corrupting Mist).

 Stonehill Defender, which gives two taunts for the price of one card, is better towards the mid-late game, while Tar Creeper is better versus aggressive decks.
-This deck doesn’t run many taunts, so including one of these will make it easier to stall your opponent and possibly set up for a big clear.
+This deck doesn’t run many taunts.
+Including one of these will make it easier to stall your opponent and possibly set up for a big clear.

 Valanar is a very strange card.
-On one hand the minion looks very weak and it denies you from playing any other four mana cards.
+On one hand, the minion looks very weak and it denies you from playing any other four mana cards.
 On the other hand, its heal can help a lot, especially if left untouched.
-If Warlock had better healing cards, this minion wouldn’t even be considered, but in the current state of the class it’s one of the better heals you can get.
-If you don’t like this card, there will be an separate section at the end of the Card Section which explores a few alternative options.
+If Warlock had better healing cards, this minion wouldn’t even be considered.
+But in the current state of the class it’s one of the better heals you can get.
+If you don’t like this card, there will be a separate section at the end of the Card Section which explores a few alternative options.